 Social media is a good place to connect with people and promote content, and sometimes social media pages rank in search engines too.
-However, what happens in those pages are totally beyond your control.
-With your hosted blog, you get to keep your arsenal of content available and accessible for as long as your business exists.
+However, what happens on those pages is totally beyond your control.

 This, or don’t blog at all as Joe Pulizzi suggests.
 This is the only way to win at blogging.

-As I have just discussed, video content and social media content is pretty big this year.
-These content types will most likely give you immediate results which, if combined with blog content, will give you a more solid content strategy.
+As I’ve just discussed, video content and social media content are pretty big these days.
+These content types will most likely give you immediate results which, if combined with compelling and valuable blog content, will give you a more solid content strategy.

-Gated content only means premium white papers, articles or videos that require users to fill out a form before they can access them for free.
-These are proven effective ways to get people to give you information in exchange for your content.
+Gated content refers to premium white papers, articles, or videos that require users to fill out a form before they can access them for free.
+These are proven ways to get people to give you information in exchange for your content.

-Regardless of the industry, blogging has proven effective organic benefits.
+Regardless of your industry, blogging does offer your business effective organic benefits.
 It's up to you to create and implement a blog strategy that will work for your business, and to commit to it.